 The Habsburg Path

-In Aargau, the castle and village of Habsburg recall the first centuries of the rise of the dynasty.
+The castle and village of Habsburg recall the first centuries of the rise of the dynasty.
 Habsburg is derived from the German name Havichsberg or Havesborc or Habicht and means castle of the Hawk.
-It is also a fact that the Habsburgs maintained contacts with Frankish kings, perhaps as early as the time of the Merovingians, and later German kings and emperors.

-Through inheritance, conquests, the extinction of competitors (including the dynasties of Kyburg, Zähringen and Swabia) or royal gifts for services rendered, the dynasty became increasingly influential.
+Through inheritance, conquests, the extinction of competitors (including the dynasties of Kyburg, Zähringen and Swabia) or royal gifts, the dynasty became powerful.
 Count Rudolf I (1218-1291) was the first of the dynasty to be elected German king (1273).

-The path (der Habsburger Weg) is a hiking trail that leads past historical medieval places in the canton of Aargau, including the monasteries of Muri, Königsfelden, Wettingen and Hermetschwil, the castles of Wildegg, Habsburg and the ruins of Stein and the towns of Brugg, Bremgarten, Lenzburg, Baldegg and Baden.
-(Further information: www.habsburgerweg.ch).
+The path (der Habsburger Weg) is a hiking trail that leads to medieval sites in the canton of Aargau, including the monasteries of Muri, Königsfelden, Wettingen and Hermetschwil, the castles of Wildegg, Habsburg and the ruins of Stein and the towns of Brugg, Bremgarten, Lenzburg, Baldegg and Baden.